rich-s-d/C-Sharp-Cheat-Sheets/README.md

     return message.ToUpper();
 }
 ```
-Multi-cast delegates are powerful because you can declare a varibale of a delegate type and then point it at various methods that perform different tasks.
+Multi-cast delegates are powerful because you can declare a variable of a delegate type and then point it at various methods that perform different tasks.
 Events; lets says that we want a logging api to know when a grade is added, or I want to know when a button is clicked on a website.
 These can be thought of as 'significant' events.
 Delegates are useful with events because we can define a delegate and at runtime point that delegate to different methods making the desired announcements to other parts of an application, for example that logging api.
 When declaring an event delegate the convention is to pass 'object sender' as the first parameter and the second parameter is some form of event arguments.
 An event is a member of a class (and we can use a delegate to define an event member as part of a class).
 ```
 // GradeAddedDelegate.cs // Seperate file for delegates.